Half Persian 3-in-1, AR 6.35 1/2" @ 2.0mm, 3/8" @ 1.5mm, 1/4" @ 1.0mm

 - 1/4" I.D. @ 1.0mm wire: 1/4" is 6.35mm, so 6.35 / 1.0 = 6.35

 What's AR's purpose?
-To someone who is not familiar with chainmail or chain link designs, it's
+To someone unfamiliar with chain link designs, it's

 about as relevant as discussing quantum physics with a praying mantis.
 To maillers, it tells

-The wire and the dowel must be round for these calculations to work.
+The wire and dowel must be round for these calculations to work.

-While there may be a conversion chart somewhere for square-profile jump rings,
+While there may be conversion charts for square-profile jump rings,

 I have not seen one.
-Depending on how rings lay in the weave, the flat edges
+Depending on the weave, the flat edges

-of square wire can cause the rings to behave in strange ways.
-It may increase or
+of square wire can cause the rings to behave strangely.

-undo itself (the rings won't fall out but it's called an unstable weave).
+and possibly undo (rings won't fall out but it's called an unstable weave).
 That pigeonholes

 the size choices.
 Definitely not much room for experimenting.